 Which businesses have been able to open

-The government has now produced some updated guidance on the closure and opening of certain businesses and venues as part of further social distancing measures.
+The government has now produced some updated guidance on the opening of certain businesses and venues as part of further social distancing measures.

 All of our car parks will be open.
 We would encourage you to use the MiPermit cashless parking app.
 Its quick and easy and it will allow you to pay for your parking using your phone at any of Uttlesford District Council's Pay and Display car parks.